Nelsallg/easylibs/packages/tempdata/README.md

 * `success`: A boolean value indicating whether the operation was successful.
 * `elementObject`: The object that was added to the database.

-This code creates a new TempData database called `my-database` with an object store called `my-object-store`.
+This code creates a new TempData database called `my-database` with an object store called `customers` and `products`.
 It then adds the data object to the object store.
 The `add` method returns a promise that resolves to an object indicating the success of the operation.

 If you do not specify the object store in the `add` method, `TempData` will consider that it is the one specified by default when creating the instance, assuming that you had defined it.
 Otherwise an error will be thrown.